 He died of liver cancer on April 19, 1975.

-Julian was the first black chemist elected to the National Academy of the Sciences, in 1973.
-In 1990 he was elected to the National Inventors Hall of Fame, and in 1999 his synthesis of physostigmine was recognized by the American Chemical Society as “one of the top 25 achievements in the history of American chemistry.”
+In 1973, Julian became the first black chemist elected to the National Academy of the Sciences.
+In 1990, he was elected to the National Inventors Hall of Fame, and in 1999 his synthesis of physostigmine was recognized by the American Chemical Society as “one of the top 25 achievements in the history of American chemistry.”

 Julian met his wife, Anna Roselle, while employed at Howard University, and the two were accused of having an affair while she was married to one of his colleagues.
 A scandal ensued and Julian was fired, but he and Anna married in 1935 and had two children.

 In 1950, Julian and his family moved to Oak Park, Illinois.
 After they purchased their home but before they moved in, the house was firebombed on Thanksgiving Day.
 It was attacked again in June 1951.